-The Honorable David J. Trachtenberg is Vice President of the National Institute for Public Policy, a nonprofit research center located in Fairfax, Virginia.
-He was confirmed by the U.S. Senate on October 17, 2017 as Deputy Under Secretary of Defense for Policy and served in this capacity until his retirement from government service in July 2019.
+Mr. David J. Trachtenberg was confirmed by the U.S. Senate on October 17, 2017 as Deputy Under Secretary of Defense for Policy and served in this capacity until his retirement from government service in July 2019.
 From October 2017 until January 2018, he also served as the Acting Under Secretary of Defense for Policy, the principal civilian advisor to the Secretary of Defense on defense policy matters.
 His duties spanned a range of regional and functional portfolios, including homeland defense, space, cyber, nuclear and missile defense policy, technology security policy, and strengthening security cooperation activities with allies, friends and partners abroad.
 He was also the senior Department of Defense civilian official responsible for developing, coordinating, and overseeing compliance with DoD policy regarding civilian casualties resulting from military operations.

 Prior to his confirmation, Mr. Trachtenberg was an independent consultant on national security issues.
 From July 2008 to October 2017 he was President and Chief Executive Officer of Shortwaver Consulting, LLC.
-He has more than 40 years of experience in the national security policy field and has worked at senior levels in the Executive and Legislative branches of government.
-During his tenure at the Pentagon over two administrations, he served under five confirmed or acting Secretaries of Defense.
+He has nearly 40 years of experience in the national security policy field and has worked at senior levels in the Executive and Legislative branches of government.
+He served on President-elect Donald Trump's Department of Defense Transition Team ("Landing Team") to help lay the groundwork for the transition from the Obama to the Trump administration.

-From October 2005 to September 2007, he was Vice President and head of the Strategic Analysis Division at CACI-National Security Research, providing strategic advice and oversight of CACI-NSR's support to private sector customers.
+From October 2005 to September 2007, he was Vice President and head of the Strategic Analysis Division at CACI-National Security Research, where he provided strategic advice and oversight of CACI-NSR's support to private sector customers.
 Prior to NSR's merger with CACI in October 2005, he was Senior Vice President for Homeland Security at National Security Research, Inc. From August 2003 to March 2005, he served as NSR's Senior Vice President for Corporate Support.